jrper/MeshConversion/CONTRIBUTING.md

 ### Adding Readers and Writers

 Any additional file types should be supported through adding new files with a name following the pattern `vtkFileTypeReader.cxx` implementing a reader into one of the intrinsic VTK data types, preferably `vtkUnstructuredGrid`.
 Any additional transformations necessary to rename arrays to implement physical surface labelling can be placed into the main mesh converter file.

+If the reader/writer accepts/produces a `vtkUnstructuredGrid` then it can be trivially supported using the templated `read` and `write` functions.
+See the implementation for `vtu` files in `mesh_converter.cxx` as an example.